Mill Creek Valley: Urban renewal project

 The Housing Act of 1954 was enacted to fund urban renewal projects across the country.
 Mayor Raymond R. Tucker announced his plans on August 7, 1954 to demolish the buildings to allow for new development.
+According to a contemporary report, 99% of the structures in the area were in need of major repairs, 80% were without bathrooms and toilets, and 67% had no running water.
 In 1955, voters of the City of St. Louis passed a $110 million bond issue, of which $10 million was delegated for the demolition of Mill Creek Valley.
 The urban renewal project also constructed residential buildings, created industrial zones, and built new highways, including U.S. Highway 40.
 It was the nation's largest urban-renewal project at the time.

 About 20,000 African American residents were displaced before it was leveled for an urban renewal project that began in 1959.
 The emptied land did not attract the investments anticipated by Raymond Tucker, being primarily divided between Saint Louis University (SLU) and Harris–Stowe State University (HSSU).
 A few buildings were spared destruction: HSSU incorporated the old Vashon High School into its campus, and SLU converted the Berea Presbyterian Church into an event space.
 The Grand Tower of Council Plaza, Grand Forest, and Laclede Park apartments provided residential housing.